Our Commitment to Accessibility

 What is the City Doing?

-Some examples include: application of Universal Design concepts supported by the W3C Guidelines and ADA Accessibility Requirements, installing curb ramps, repairing sidewalks, enforcing snow removal from sidewalks, providing free parking at city meters for those with a windshield placard or disability license plate, enforcing accessibility during construction, advising on accessible events, eliminating sidewalk obstructions, and providing services to people with disabilities.
+Some examples include: application of Universal Design concepts supported by the W3C Guidelines and ADA Accessibility Requirements, installing curb ramps, repairing sidewalks, snow and ice removal from sidewalks, enforcing accessibility during construction, advising on accessible events, and eliminating sidewalk obstructions.

 What Can You Do?